arangodb-managed/terraform-provider-oasis/examples/terms_and_conditions/README.md

 # Example: Terms and Conditions

-This example shows how to use the Terraform Oasis provider to get the terms and conditions.
+This example shows how to use the Terraform Oasis provider to get the default terms and conditions.

 ## Prerequsites